tdmorello/bplusjokes/README.md

 * Give each person a randomly assigned gamer tag and catch phrase
 * Find a better way to work with contact files
 * Add the weather forecast high
+* Add a random catch phrase of the day

 ## Built With